-For its 153rd Commencement, Bates welcomes Doudna, who will receive an honorary Doctor of Science degree, and three other honorary degree recipients, each receiving an honorary Doctor of Humane Letters degree:
+For its 153rd Commencement, Bates welcomes Doudna, who will receive an honorary Doctor of Science degree, and two other honorary degree recipients, each receiving an honorary Doctor of Humane Letters degree:

 Travis Mills, a Maine resident and Army veteran who became a quadruple amputee in combat and is now an advocate for combat-injured veterans.